 Exhuming the Cardiff Giant, October 1869

-The Cardiff Giant was found 148 years ago today, on October 16, 1869.
+The Cardiff Giant, one of the most famous sideshow hoaxes ever, was found on October 16, 1869.
 The idea was conceived two years earlier by Baraboo, Wisconsin resident George Hull.
 His plan was to bury an artifact of some sort, then return a year later to “discover” it and get rich exhibiting it around the country.

 Hull moved to Chicago in 1868, where he hired a sculptor to carve a man, complete with large stone genitalia, out of a large block of gypsum.
 Upon completion, the 10-foot sculpture was shipped off to be buried on the farm of Hull’s cousin, William Newell, in Cardiff, New York.
 The following year, Newell sent two men to dig a well behind the barn.
 They hit stone about three feet down, uncovering what they initially thought to be an old Indian burial.